AvijitBag07/inline_PTX/guided_inline_PTX_SYCLMigrated/README.md

 | Folder Name          | Description
 |:---                  |:---
 |`01_dpct_output`      | Contains output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
 This SYCL code has some unmigrated code that must be manually fixed to get full functionality.
-(The code does not functionally work as generated.)
+(The code does not functionally work on CPU as generated.)
 |`02_sycl_migrated`    | Contains manually migrated SYCL code from CUDA code.

 ## Prerequisites